tetratelabs/istio-0to60/docs/dashboards.md

 ## Deploy the Addons

-The istio distribution provides addons for a number of systems that together provide observability for the service mesh:
+The Istio distribution provides addons for a number of systems that together provide observability for the service mesh:

 - [Zipkin](https://zipkin.io/) or [Jaeger](https://www.jaegertracing.io/) for distributed tracing
 - [Prometheus](https://prometheus.io/) for metrics collection